Brent holds near $112, growth woes keep sentiment shaky

 "The pick-up is from a very low base, the key focus now in the United States is getting unemployment down, and to make inroads, you'll need at least 3 percent economic growth," said Ric Spooner, chief market analyst at CMC Markets in Sydney.

-The U.S. economy grew at a rate of 1.3 percent in the second quarter and most analysts expect growth to remain sluggish.
+The U.S. economy grew at a rate of 1.3 percent in the second quarter and most analysts expect growth will remain sluggish.

 Worries about the three-year euro zone debt crisis also remain at the core of investor concerns.